spsingh37/multi-object-tracking/README.md

 # Implementation of a tracking package using SORT : Simple online Realtime Tracker

-This is an implemenation of the phone tracker (and apple watch) for Project Wombat, Biorobotics Lab, CMU.
+This is an implementation of the phone tracker (and apple watch) for Project Wombat, Biorobotics Lab, CMU.

 The sort part of the code has been used from https://github.com/abewley/sort